 The specific angles of the building determine how much sun rays enter the building at various times of the year.
 When deciding the specifications of the design, Riley considered the time of year she’d be using the greenhouse the most and what type of vegetation she’d be growing.

 In the spring, the greenhouse remains within the range of 55 to 85, which is ideal for the summer transplants Riley is growing at that time.
 In the winter, it doesn’t get below 45 degrees, suitable for the native perennials, herbs and spring vegetable starts in the greenhouse then.
 By opening the vents, she can keep the temperatures at 70 to 75 degrees on a sunny day, which most perennials prefer.

 M R Gardens’ passive solar greenhouse on an early January day.
 Outside, daytime temperatures were 20 degrees, while inside it was 85.
 Overnight, the lowest it dropped inside was 45, even when temperatures fell to 10 degrees the following night.

-The structure is also designed so that it doesn't overheat on late spring and summer days.
+The structure is designed so that it doesn't overheat on late spring and summer days.
 As days lengthen and the sun is high in the sky, it moves above the slant of the roof, and less direct rays enter the house.
 Vents along the sides, front kneewall and roof peak ensure adequate air circulation.

 The water barrels not only releases heat during cool nights but also regulate the temperature on hot days.
 "It's like living next to a body of water, where the temperature fluctuations are less extreme," Riley said.